 For members of the Church of Jesus Christ of Latter-Day Saints, you can take the chance to visit the temple found in Guadalajara.
 It’s easiest to get there via taxi or Uber (it should cost about 120 pesos if you’re starting in downtown Guadalajara) and it’s worth the trip out there.

 Places To Stay

-You can find a few places to stay, but here’s one recommendation to get you started:
+There's more than a few budget friendly options in Guadalajara, but here’s one recommendation to get you started:

 We've had several ILP groups stay at one hostel in particular and continue to hear good things about it — “We stayed at Hostel Hospedarte which was one of the best hostels I’ve stayed out.
-We highly recommend it!”.
-This hostel is affordable, includes breakfast, and plus offers a free walking tour of the city if you stay there.
+We highly recommend it!”
+This hostel is affordable, includes breakfast, and offers a free walking tour of the city if you stay there.
 It's also pretty conveniently located within walking distance to so many things.
-Plus, who doesn’t love a colorful hotel that has a hammock hung by reception?
+Plus, who doesn’t love a colorful hotel that has a hammock hung by the reception?

 Places To Eat

 Apart from the foods at the market (please visit the main square and try some local Mexican street food, like fresh churros or elote!) a few ILP groups mention a place called CHAI.
 It’s an affordable and yummy chain restaurant that has good breakfast dishes, and favorites for lunch and dinner.
 Here’s peek at the CHAI menu to give you an idea on prices.

 Here’s the address of one in Guadalajara: